conceptintegration/domain_comparison/README.md

-# Ontology-Corpus-Comparison Topic Discovery
+# Ontology-Corpus-Comparison: Topic Discovery and Concept Mapping

 The methodology measures the semantic similarities between topics in a set of ontologies and sections (referred to as segments) of the corpus of national constitutions.
 Topics that are similar to a given segment are regarded as coding the meaning of the segment.

 If the set of topics similar to a segment belong to more than one ontology, then the ontologies are aligned conceptually and we have discovered a conceptual mapping between ontologies.

+One of our ontologies is a CCP ontology designed to index the sections of constitutions.
+If we find sections in constitutions that are not similar to any CCP topics but are similar to one or more topics from another ontology, then we may have discovered topics that can be added to the CCP ontology.

 ## System Requirements